 Series C in 2015

-TVA Medical, Inc. is a medical device company based in Austin, Texas, focused on developing catheter-based solutions for end-stage renal disease and peripheral vascular diseases.
-Founded in 2009, the company specializes in innovative, minimally invasive therapies, notably through its everlinQ endoAVF system.
-This system facilitates the creation of an arteriovenous fistula using an endovascular approach, allowing for hemodialysis in patients with kidney failure.
+TVA Medical, Inc. is a medical device company based in Austin, Texas, specializing in the development and manufacturing of catheter-based equipment for treating end-stage renal disease and peripheral vascular diseases.
+Founded in 2009, TVA Medical focuses on innovative, minimally invasive therapies, notably its everlinQ endoAVF system, which creates an arteriovenous fistula using an endovascular approach to facilitate hemodialysis for patients with kidney failure.
 This method is designed to be less invasive than traditional surgical techniques, resulting in reduced trauma to blood vessels.
-TVA Medical operates as a subsidiary of Becton, Dickinson and Company and has received funding from Santé Ventures.
+As of July 2018, TVA Medical operates as a subsidiary of Becton, Dickinson and Company.

 Channel Medsystems